 Support for our families during the Coronavirus Pandemic

-The Coronavirus pandemic has altered how schools run at this current time and in September, all pupils returned to full-time education.
+The Coronavirus pandemic has once again altered how schools run at this current time and on January 4th, the school closed to the majority of pupils.
+The school is now only open to children of critical workers and vulnerable children.
+The remainder of pupils are following our Remote Learning Strategy.
 We have created this page to answer any questions or queries you may have.

 The government has released guidance for all schools to follow which can be found here and this is updated regularly.

 In response to this guidance, the staff and governors of Wincle CE Primary School have completed a comprehensive risk assessment which can be found here.